Cystatin C

-Cystatin C or cystatin 3 (formerly gamma trace, post-gamma-globulin, or neuroendocrine basic polypeptide), a protein encoded by the CST3 gene, is mainly used as a biomarker of kidney function.
-Recently, it has been studied for its role in predicting new-onset or deteriorating cardiovascular disease.
-It also seems to play a role in brain disorders involving amyloid (a specific type of protein deposition), such as Alzheimer's disease.
+Cystatin C or cystatin 3 (formerly gamma trace, post-gamma-globulin, or neuroendocrine basic polypeptide), is a protein encoded by the CST3 gene.

-In humans, all cells with a nucleus (cell core containing the DNA) produce cystatin C as a chain of 120 amino acids.
+In humans most nucleated cells produce cystatin C as a polypeptide of 120 amino acids.
 It is found in virtually all tissues and body fluids.
-It is a potent inhibitor of lysosomal proteinases (enzymes from a special subunit of the cell that break down proteins) and probably one of the most important extracellular inhibitors of cysteine proteases (it prevents the breakdown of proteins outside the cell by a specific type of protein degrading enzymes).
+Functionally, it is a potent inhibitor of lysosomal proteinases and an important extracellular inhibitor of cysteine proteases.
 Cystatin C belongs to the type 2 cystatin gene family.

+In medicine Cystatin C is most commonly known as a biomarker of kidney function.
+Additionally it has a role in predicting cardiovascular disease, and may play a role in brain disorders involving amyloid such as Alzheimer's disease.